HillsMakan/sydneyhillsmakan/src/content/partner/nia_bali_cooking_class_seminyak.md

 **Charity Donation :**

-HMG International is honoured to support this Jooosss Team "Charity For Humanity" Bali cause by donating 100% (Rp 42,500 per person of the commission earned from Nia Balinese Cooking Class Seminyak bookings to Charity for Humanity.
+HMG International is honoured to support this Jooosss Team "Charity For Humanity" Bali cause by donating 100% of the commission which is IDR 42,500 per person earned from Nia Balinese Cooking Class Seminyak bookings to Charity for Humanity.